junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Took us some effort, but you didn't hide as well as you think."
 Dean answers flatly.
 "So we're having small talks now?
 Why don't you give me a tour around here and point me to where you stashed Nick's body?"

-Crowley regards him for a second, then walks down from the throne with a bright smile.
+Crowley regards him for a second, takes another two seconds to consider, then walks down from the throne with a bright smile.
 "Sure, no problem.
 This way."

 Dean stares at the back of his head watchfully.
 "What, just like that?"

 "Just like that," Crowley says, pushing open the wall covered by the bookshelf, which spins open to reveal a hidden chamber.
 "What can I say, I'm a nice person."

-Dean snorts once, following him inside, two steps behind.
+Dean snorts once, too tired to mock, just following him inside, two steps behind.
+He holds the blade closer, just in case.

-He knows immediately this must be the chamber that Sarah ghost lady sensed from all those miles away.
+He knows immediately this must be the chamber that Sarah the ghost lady sensed from all those miles away.
 The air is damp and salty, smelling of must and mold.
 A dirty, tiny window sits near the high ceiling, letting some faint light in.
 In the middle of the room, on a metal chair, chains the body of Nick.
 Iron chains tie his hands and feet to the floor, another one winding around his neck like a leash.

 The body is well preserved, as it seems.
 All the flesh and blood look as healthy and complete as when the human was still alive, no sign of degrading from being dead for seven years.
 Dean takes a step closer, noticing the body is not just lying there lifelessly.
 His chest rises and falls as if the man is just deep in sleep or coma.